yuno-payments/yuno-docs/docs/SDKs/flutter-sdk-integration/lite-sdk-flutter/lite-sdk-enrollment-flutter.md

 next:
   description: ''
 ---
-> 👍 Recommended SDK
+> 🚧 Deprecated SDK
 >
-> We recommend using the [Flutter Seamless SDK](seamless-flutter) for a smooth integration experience.
-This option offers a flexible payment solution with pre-built UI components and customization options.
+> Yuno’s Flutter SDK is no longer maintained.
+Refer to our [integration documentation](https://docs.y.uno/docs/choose-the-right-integration-for-you) to choose the best SDK for your project.

 This page provides a step-by-step guide to integrating the Lite Flutter SDK for enrollment functionalities into your application.